daleksla/libperf/README.md

 call used by the perf tool.
 This provides all of the power of the tool with the granularity of snippets of code.

+The perf subsystem exposes a lot of details on a program execution, but this library is focussed on userspace performance analysis.
+As such, this library covers and automatically generates event monitors for the following types:
+- PERF_TYPE_HARDWARE
+- PERF_TYPE_SOFTWARE
+- PERF_TYPE_HW_CACHE

+At some point, support will be added for:
+- PERF_TYPE_BREAKPOINT (would be as part of an explicit initialiser where you specify attributes manually)
+- The userspace probe `Uprobe`, though it's a newer feature and makes less sense in static profiling (you can just create a series of events, then run the code, and read from the events after)

 This fork was created as:
 - The original creator does not maintain the library
 - Components of original library, if failed, would kill running process (bad for libraries)